-John Germano former Executive Managing Director of the Mid-Atlantic Region for CBRE, Inc., a leading provider of commercial real estate services globally.
-He was responsible for the strategic direction, performance and growth of the firm’s Greater Washington, D.C. regional offices.
-Under Mr. Germano’s oversight of the executive leadership team, the region has grown to include nearly 1,500 employees who manage more than 30 million square feet of commercial properties and annually complete more than 5,000 sale and lease transactions, 150+ financial consulting assignments and thousands of appraisals.
+John Germano is the former Executive Managing Director of the Mid-Atlantic Region for CBRE, Inc. He was responsible for the strategic direction, performance and growth of the firm’s Greater Washington, D.C. regional offices.
+Under Mr. Germano’s oversight of the executive leadership team, the region has grown to include nearly 1,500 employees who manage more than 30 million square feet of commercial properties.
 Mr. Germano has always been an active member of the community and is actively involved with the Board of Trade, Smithsonian Institution Libraries, Washington Sports Alliance, Federal City Council, Economic Club of Washington, DC, District of Columbia Building Industry Association, Apartment and Office Building Association, and the Association for Corporate Growth.
 He received his B.S. in Accounting from Bryant University and his M.B.A. from The Graziadio School of Business and Management at Pepperdine University.

-Jack Huffard co-founded Tenable in 2002.
-Tenable is the Cyber Exposure company.
-Over 24,000 organizations around the globe rely on Tenable to understand and reduce cyber risk.
+Jack Huffard co-founded Tenable, the Cyber Exposure company, in 2002.
 As President and Chief Operating Officer of Tenable, Mr. Huffard is responsible for driving all global operations and leading the company’s corporate strategy and organizational growth.
 Before co-founding Tenable, Mr. Huffard was director of corporate development for Enterasys Networks, where he was involved with the acquisitions of Network Security Wizards (developer of the Dragon Intrusion Detection System) and Indus River Networks.
 In this role, he developed corporate strategy for addressing network security market needs.
 Before joining Enterasys, Jack held various management and sales positions at John Hancock and Marriott Corporation.
 Mr. Huffard earned a B.S./B.A. in Business Administration from Washington Lee University and an M.B.A. in Entrepreneurial Finance from F.W.
 Olin Graduate School of Business.

-As CEO of Horrow Sports Ventures, Rick Horrow has been the architect of more than 100 deals worth more than $20 billion in sports, performing arts, and other urban infrastructure projects.
-Mr. Horrow’s clients have included the NFL, NHL, Major League Baseball, PGA Tour, NASCAR, Ladies Professional Golf Association, MLS, Citrix, Cisco Systems, CA, Guggenheim, Globecast, Enterprise Rent-A-Car, Portland Trail Blazers, Indianapolis Colts, Baltimore Orioles, Cleveland Indians, San Francisco Giants, New York Mets, and the State of West Virginia.
-He has been a key player in stadium, arena, and speedway deals in New York City, Los Angeles, Chicago, Miami, Orlando, Boston, Denver, Seattle, San Francisco, Philadelphia, Detroit, Cleveland, New Orleans, Houston, Green Bay, San Diego, Kansas City, and Pittsburgh among others.
+As CEO of Horrow Sports Ventures, Rick Horrow architected more than 100 deals worth more than $20 billion in sports, performing arts, and other urban infrastructure projects.
+Mr. Horrow’s clients have included the NFL, NHL, MLB, PGA Tour, NASCAR, MLS, Guggenheim, Portland Trail Blazers, Indianapolis Colts, Baltimore Orioles, Cleveland Indians, San Francisco Giants, New York Mets, among others.
+He has been a key player in stadium, arena, and speedway deals in many cities in the United States and abroad.
 Internationally, Mr. Horrow has presented sports/facility development options for the governments of Trinidad and Tobago, St. Kitts, Brazil, Chile, Argentina, and on behalf of the US Department of Commerce Business Development Center, World Tourism Organization, International Hotel Association, and the Multilateral Investment Guarantee Agency/World Bank.

 In March 2017, Philip Selton retired as a senior executive at the Office of the Director of National Intelligence.
-Mr. Selton is currently World Wide Technology’s Senior Advisor for Intelligence/Law Enforcement and is the president of Selton Strategies LLC.
+Mr. Selton is currently World Wide Technology’s Senior Advisor for Intelligence/Law Enforcement.
 As Deputy Director for Intelligence for the National Counterterrorism Center, Office of the Director of National Intelligence, Mr. Selton managed the organization responsible for the integration and analysis of all intelligence pertaining to terrorism possessed or acquired by the U.S. government.
-Mr. Selton’s more than twenty-year career with the FBI included fourteen years of managerial positions and his appointment into the Senior Executive Service in 2009.
+Mr. Selton’s more than 25 year career with the FBI included 14 years of managerial positions and his appointment into the Senior Executive Service in 2009.
 Prior to his promotion to Deputy Director, he was selected as the Special Agent in Charge of the Intelligence Division (SAC) of the Washington Field Office.
-Before this position, he was a senior executive at FBI headquarters.
-Mr. Selton graduated from the United States Military Academy in West Point and served as an officer on active duty for five years including a deployment to Saudi Arabia, Iraq and Kuwait.
-He was awarded a Bronze Star Medal for his actions during combat in Operation Desert Storm.
+Mr. Selton graduated from the United States Military Academy in West Point and served as an officer on active duty for five years.